The Estate

 2006

-We planted our iconic Sumoll vineyard in vertical formation.
+We plant our iconic Sumoll vineyard in vertical formation.

 2010

-First edition of our young single-varietal wines Black and White.
-Two iconic wines of the winery that today we have exported to more than twenty countries.
+First vintage of our young single-variety wines Black and White.
+Two icons of the winery that we currently export to more than 20 countries

 2018

-We refurbished and extended the winery, incorporating the latest technology in the wine sector and building a new ageing room.
+We renovate and expand the old winery, incorporating the latest technology in the wine sector and building a new aging room.

 2020

-We inaugurated the Chalet 1902, remembering the year of construction of a building that has a high patrimonial, historical and cultural value in the area.
-In the Chalet we have our own restaurant, wine bar, rooms for events and different outdoor spaces.
+We open the Xalet 1902, remembering the year of construction of a building that has high historical and cultural value in the area.
+In the Xalet we have our own wine bar, restaurant, event rooms and different outdoor spaces.

 2021

-We opened Casa Gran 1771, a boutique hotel with 10 rooms, unique, singular and very exclusive, with gym, lounge with fireplace, bar and swimming pool.
+We open Casa Gran 1771, a unique, singular and very exclusive 10-room boutique hotel that has a gym, lounge with fireplace and swimming pool.